Insomnia Treatment: Safety, Efficacy of Suvorexant Drug in Women with Night Sweats and Hot Flashes Investigated

 Science Times - Insomnia Treatment: Safety, Efficacy of Suvorexant Drug in Women with Night Sweats and Hot Flashes Investigated

-Despite how common insomnia disorder is linked to night, sweat is a limited treatment choice.
+In spite of how common insomnia disorder is linked to night sweat is that treatment choices are limited.
+Pexels/Ron Lach

 Treatment Options for Insomnia